 Through the Illumina Agricultural Greater Good Initiative, we are collaborating with the agricultural community to support research into enabling a more sustainable, nutritious food supply.
 The grant program is designed to help identify measures that can increase crop yields and improve livestock welfare and productivity to alleviate poverty and hunger in the developing world.

-Applications for the 2023 Illumina Agricultural Greater Good Initiative are currently being accepted.
-The deadline for all 2023 applications is September 30, 2022.
+Applications for the 2024 Agricultural Greater Good Initiative grant is currently being accepted.
+The deadline for all 2024 applications is September 30, 2023.

-The Grand Prize winner will receive up to $350,000 of in-kind consumables and/or services at list price value on up to 1000 samples of your choice (check Terms and Conditions).
-The winner will be announced during the International Plant and Animal Genome Conference in January 2023.
+The Grand Prize winner will receive up to $350,000 of in-kind consumables and/or services at list price value on up to 1000 samples of your choice.
+The winner will be announced during the International Plant and Animal Genome Conference in January 2024.